Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ##Turbine
 ###-Ve Points :
-- no assignment was submited at all . two usless files.
+- no assignment was submitted at all . two useless files.
-- didn't even look at the submisson rules.
+- didn't even look at the submission rules.
 - forgot to put in his email.